 - We are talking about a companion dog, not a service dog or an imported dog for commercial purposes.
 My advice is only good for those looking to bring their own pet to Canada.

-- Pet regulations change from time to time, check updated sources of information when you travel!
-The best sources of information are the Government of Canada website and your airline’s website
+- Pet regulations change from time to time, check updated sources of information before you bring pets into Canada.
+The best sources of information are the Government of Canada website and your airline’s website.

 Preparing Your Dog’s Trip to Canada